jbhopkins/bioxtasraw/docs/source/manual/The_SEC_Control_Panel_and_SEC_Plot_Panel.rst

 The colored line button has two purposes.
 First, the color matches the current color of the Intensity curve in the SEC Plot.
-Second, when pressed it opens a :ref:`line properties dialog <lineproperties>` which allows you to set the legend label; the line style, width, and color; the data point marker style, size, line color, andfill color; and the error bar line style, width, and color for each line associated with the SEC data item.
+Second, when pressed it opens a :ref:`line properties dialog <lineproperties>` which allows you to set the legend label; the line style, width, and color; the data point marker style, size, line color, and fill color; and the error bar line style, width, and color for each line associated with the SEC data item.

 *Mark*